WBAMC Staff explore the new facility

-A Cardiac X-Ray Imaging System in the new William Beaumont Army Medical Center Cath-Lab was presented to hospital staff while touring the new facility, Dec.
+Helen Babino, a medical support assistant in the Maternal Child Health Services department at William Beaumont Army Medical Center, explores the patient waiting system located at the new hospital facility, Dec.
 3, 2020.
 WBAMC staff were afforded the opportunity to tour the new facility to become familiar with their work areas and the new campus.

 |Date Taken: